01732 360 095

 “I have twenty years experience dealing with problems of moisture in buildings and have found Newton Waterproofing to be top of the tree when it comes to products, experience and technical understanding of structural waterproofing design and installation.
 The public and professionals alike can approach Newton’s with confidence.”James Hockey, Director – Trace Basements.

-A typical combination waterproofing design showing Newton CDM Cavity Drain System internally (Type C), Newton HydroBond System externally (Type A), and Newton HydroTank System with waterbars and waterstops within the structure itself (Type B)
+A typical combination waterproofing design showing the Newton CDM Cavity Drain System internally (Type C), Newton HydroBond System externally (Type A), and the Newton HydroTank System with waterbars and waterstops within the structure itself (Type B).

-Newton highly recommend that installation is undertaken by a Newton Specialist Basement Contractor (NSBC).
+Newton highly recommends that installation is undertaken by a Newton Specialist Basement Contractor (NSBC).

-NSBCs can provide a meaningful insured guarantee and take full design liability on the project, fulfilling the role of ‘Waterproofing Specialist’ as recommended by the BS 8102:2009 ‘Code of Practice for Protection of Below Ground Structures Against Water From The Ground’.
-Please contact us for a list of NSBCs in your area.
+NSBCs can provide a meaningful insured guarantee and take full design liability on the project, fulfilling the role of ‘Waterproofing Specialist’ as recommended by the BS 8102:2022 ‘Code of Practice for Protection of Below Ground Structures Against Water Ingress’.
+Please contact us directly to find out more about our contractors, or request a list of specialist contractors in your area.

 Our staff are able to provide guidance for projects of all sizes, whether you require some general advice about damp or waterproofing, or support with technical drawings and specifications.